 Different Variations of Poha Chivda

-Poha Chivda is prepared in a variety of methods, with the primary variation being the method of cooking the poha.
+Poha Chivda is prepared in a variety of ways, with the primary variation being the method of cooking the poha.
 Many people enjoy frying it and using it in their recipes.
-Some prefer to just roast it in the oven or in a pan on the stovetop to make it healthy and eliminate all the oil.
+Some prefer to roast it in the oven or in a pan on the stovetop to make it lighter and eliminate all the oil.

 The type of poha used for fried and roasted chivda is another significant distinction.
-The thicker type of poha should be used for frying, while the thin variety should be used for roasting.
+The thicker type of poha is best suited for frying, while the thin variety is ideal for roasting.

 There are also variations in the ingredients added for tempering.
-The main basin ingredients added are peanuts, Roasted Chana Dal (dalia), curry leaves and green chili, dry coconut slices, and raisins, along with cumin seeds and turmeric.
+The main ingredients added are peanuts, Roasted Chana Dal (dalia), curry leaves, green chilies, dry coconut slices, and raisins, along with cumin seeds and turmeric.

-However, I like to add some halved cashews and almonds to this chivda too.
+However, I also like to add halved cashews and almonds to this chivda.
 I also added sesame seeds.
 You can also add melon seeds.
-It adds so much nutrition and flavor.
+It adds a lot of nutrition and flavor.

 Ingredients